grafana/tempo/docs/tempo/website/metrics-generator/service_graphs.md

 # Service graphs

-<span style="background-color:#f3f973;">This is an experimental feature.
-For more information about how to enable it, continue reading.</span>

 A service graph is a visual representation of the interrelationships between various services.
 Service graphs help you to understand the structure of a distributed system, and the connections and dependencies between its components: